pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 This is broadly because, in a world where everything always gets recompiled from scratch (essentially the purview of those standards), ABI would be irrelevant.
-However, reality has shown that the always-recompile model is not practicable in the vast majority of contexts, and binary artefacts need to be distributed.
+However, reality has shown that the always-recompile model is not practicable in the vast majority of contexts, and binary artifacts need to be distributed.

 As soon as this is attempted, we run into all the many potential problems that can appear at the interface between source code and the actual physical